EGI-Federation/documentation/content/en/internal/helpdesk/support-staff-guide/_index.md

 visible to everyone.
 ALARM tickets can be submitted for all tier-1 sites in EGI and are routed to the appropriate NGI/ROC automatically, bypassing the TPM.
 Additionally the tier-1 site is notified by an ALARM email.
 It is up to the tier-1 site how to deal with this ALARM email.
-Further information on TEAM tickets is available in the ALARM tickets FAQs.
+Further information on ALARM tickets is available in the [ALARM tickets page](../features/alarm-tickets).

 ##### OPS tickets